libretro/docs/docs/library/bsnes_balanced.md

 ## Background

 bsnes is a Super Nintendo emulator that began development on 2004-10-14.
 It focuses on accuracy and clean code above all else.
-It never uses speed or compatibilty hacks.
+It never uses speed or compatibility hacks.
 As a result, the minimum system requirements are greater than with other emulators. bsnes comes in three different profiles (accuracy, balanced and performance) which contain minor differences in the PPU (graphics) emulation.

 This core has been compiled with the Balanced profile.